Last updated 08/01/2023

 Please refer to the Telemedicine manual for additional information.

 If IHS is an originating site for a telemedicine service, the originating site fee should be billed on the applicable claim form for the service.
 For services billed on a CMS 1500 or 837P, IHS should bill for the originating site fee using HCPCS code Q3014.
+For claims billed on a UB-04 or 837I, the following information should be entered in the applicable locator or its equivalent on an electronic claim:

 SOURCE: SD Medicaid Billing and Policy Manual: IHS and Tribal 638 Providers, p.
-5, 13 (Jul.
-2023), (Accessed Aug.
-2023).
+5, 13 (May 2024), (Accessed Dec.
+2024).

 GEOGRAPHIC LIMITS